The Normativity of Rationality Requirements

 Scientific neutrality refers to various accounts of science, such as the value-free ideal defended by positivists or the Weberian account of axiological neutrality.
 Roughly, the issues are (1) whether science should be guided by contextual (ethical or political) values and (2) whether there is a justified procedure for choosing them.

-I defended that scientific neutrality is not a consequence of the fact/value dichotomy, and so that the value-free ideal defended by posivitists should be rejected.
-I instead claimed that scientific neutrality should rely on ethical or political values, but that these values must be compatible with the epistemic norms of science.
-I argued that a deliberative procedure for choosing the contextual values guiding science, inspired by recent works on epistemic democracy, respects these requirements.
+I have argued that scientific neutrality is not a consequence of the fact/value dichotomy, and so that the value-free ideal defended by posivitists should be rejected.
+Instead, I have claimed that scientific neutrality should rely on ethical or political values, but that these values must be compatible with the epistemic norms of science.
+I have also suggested that a deliberative procedure for choosing such values respects these requirements.
+My view is inspired by recent works on epistemic democracy.